History of Berliner FC Dynamo (1989–2004): Regionalliga Nordost (1994–1998)

 Improvement continued during the second half of the season.
 FC Berlin defeated FSV Lok Altmark Stendal 2–1 at home on the 20th matchday, 10 February 1996.
 The team was now undefeated in five consecutive matches under Voigt, including three draws.
-The team then defeated FC Erzgebirge Aue 2–3 away on the 23nd matchday, 2 March 1996.
+The team then defeated FC Erzgebirge Aue 2–3 away on the 23rd matchday, 2 March 1996.
 FC Berlin was then set to play a return match against 1.
-FC Dynamo Dresden on the 25th matchday.
+FC Dynamo Dresden on the 25nd matchday.
 The match was played in front of 7,340 spectators at the Rudolf-Harbig-Stadion on 16 March 1996.
 FC Berlin lost the match 0–1, on a late goal by Jörg Schmidt.
-The team then managed a 3–3 draw at home against FC Energie Cottbus on the 24th matchday, 20 March 1996.
-Then came a severe setback in a 1–3 defeat away to FSV Velten 1990 on the 19th matchday, 27 March 1996.
-FC Berlin was again in a difficult situation in the league.
-The team defeated Eisenhüttenstädter FC Stahl 5–0 at home on the 22nd matchday, 1 May 1996.
-Their place in the league was eventually saved with a 1–0 win over FSV Wacker 90 Nordhausen at the Stadion im Sportforum on the 33rd matchday, 19 May 1996.
+FC Berlin now found itself in the relegation zone.
+However, a number of matches had been postponed and remained to be played.
+The team then managed a 3–3 draw at home against FC Energie Cottbus in the replay of the match from the 24th matchday, 20 March 1996.
+But a severe setback came in a 1–3 defeat away to FSV Velten 1990 in the replay of the match from the 19th matchday, 27 March 1996.
+FC Berlin then lost 0–2 to Tennis Borussia Berlin on the 27th matchday on 5 April 1996.

+FC Berlin organized one of the biggest youth football tournaments so far in the eastern part of the country in the Sportforum Hohenschönhausen on 6–8 April 1996.
+The tournament had been planned by coaches, parents and players of FC Berlin for a long time.
+As many as 30 youth teams from clubs such as Chelsea F.C., Everton F.C., Feyenoord, SK Rapid Wien, FC Spartak Moscow, FC Bayern München, Borussia Dortmund, Hertha BSC and 1.
+FC Union Berlin participated.
+FC Berlin lost 0–3 to FC Sachsen Leipzig on the 28th matchday on 13 April 1996 and then 0–1 against FC Rot-Weiß Erfurt on the 29th matchday, 20 April 1996.
+The team was now definitely in a difficult situation in the league.
+FC Berlin was then set to play a return match against arch-rival Union Berlin on the 30th matchday.
+Michael Franke scored 1-0 for FC Berlin in the first half, but the team would end up losing 1–4.
+The team eventually bounced back with a clear 5–0 win at home over Eisenhüttenstädter FC Stahl in the replay of the match from the 22nd matchday, 1 May 1996.
+Their place in the Regionalliga Nordost was eventually saved with a 1–0 win over FSV Wacker 90 Nordhausen at the Stadion im Sportforum on the 33rd matchday, 19 May 1996.
 The winning goal was scored by Mario Maek.
 FC Berlin finished the 1995–96 Regionalliga Nordost in 13th place and retained its place in the league.
-Daniel Petrowsky left for Union Berlin after the season.
+Daniel Petrowsky left for Union Berlin after the season, and Michael Franke for SCC Berlin.